 While friction is necessary to us, it has downsides that we can’t turn a blind eye to.
 The following are some of its drawbacks.

-1. It decreases the efficiency of machines
+1. Friction decreases the efficiency of machines

 The machines with more moving parts are at a higher risk of damage due to increased friction.
 Not only this, friction lessens the efficiency of machines.
 This happens when motion provides more energy to overcome friction losses.
 Also, the higher the friction, the more energy is consumed.

-2. Friction produces excess noise
+2. It produces excess noise

 Along with producing heat, friction also makes noise.
 You might have observed that machinery parts create noise when they rub.
 Hence, oil or grease is applied to these moving parts to eliminate noise.
 To clarify, applying grease or oil reduces friction, which in turn decreases excess noise.